 Again these are some simple ideas that make a HUGE difference when it comes to a classroom management plan in a student-centered classroom.
 It puts the students in charge of so many aspects of their day-to-day experiences in the classroom and truly does make a difference in their engagement and interactions throughout the school day.

 Mandi J. Zielinski is an attorney and professional entrepreneur who runs several small businesses.
 She homeschools her two children with a multilingual, Montessori-inspired approach.
 She is the founder of Multisori, the simple but powerful idea that optimal learning occurs when education is customized to the unique needs of each child.
-Mandi dreams of a student-centered world full of successful, happy kids that love to learn.
+Mandi dreams of a student-centered world full of successful, happy kids who love to learn.
 You can connect and collaborate with her via her Facebook Community: https://www.facebook.com/groups/Montessori.Inspired.Homeschooling/

 Sydney from Laugh Love Teach currently teaches kindergarten but has experience with 2nd, 4th, and 5th grade.
 She loves to promote critical thinking in the classroom by engaging and exciting resources.
 She loves to share ideas and resources on her blog and TpT store.
 Connect with her on social media: Pinterest, Facebook, Instagram, TpT, Blog.